global-asp/gsn-audio/README.md

 All story content has been derived from the [African Storybook](http://africanstorybook.org).

-All recordings done at UBC Studios and mixed and post-processed by Craig Carpenter.
+All recordings done at UBC Studios and mixed and post-processed by Craig Carpenter of [Carpenter Sound Services](https://craigjcarpenter.wixsite.com/website).

 ## License